How To Stop Disposable Nappies Leaking

 When disposable night time nappies leak urine it's usually not the fit that is wrong but just that the disposable nappy has reached it's capacity, they don't hold an infinite amount.
 A disposable nappy holds a lot (as does a good cloth nappy) but once the maximum capacity is reached and the chemical gels inside are full the next wee will leak out.
 Parents who come to use with this night time problem often think that using a waterproof cover will be the solution.
 IT'S NOT!
 The wrap isn't for damming the urine in and the waterproofing on the disposable isn't failing it's just that the nappy can't hold enough for the child.
 ABSORBENCY IS THE PROBLEM NOT WATERPROOFING!

 The solution is nappy boosters!
 Putting an additional cloth nappy booster inside the disposable nappy will increase the level of absorbency and the leaks will stop, if you want you can put a Motherease cover over the top but it's not usually needed.
-We recommend you use the Little Weeds hemp boosters inside your disposables at night as each booster holds approx 300ml so they are highly absorbent but can also be easily folded to fit inside the disposable.
+We recommend you use the Little Weed or bum boosters both made of hemp inside your disposables at night as each booster holds approx 300ml so they are highly absorbent but can also be easily folded to fit inside the disposable.